learn-co-curriculum/sinatra-restful-routes-readme/README.md

 What this means is that when your application receives an HTTP request, it introspects on that request and identifies the HTTP method and URL, connects that with a corresponding controller action that has that method and URL, executes the code in that action, and determines which response gets sent back to the client.
 We don't need to worry about how the mechanics of the pattern matching occurs, just that it does happen.

 It's important to note that much of the CRUD actions are different actions that occur on the same resource.
 Let's take the example of a blog post with the ID 4.
 If we wanted to view the post, we would make a `GET` request to `/posts/4`.
 But what about when I want to update that post?
 Am I hitting a different resource?
 Nope!
 Just doing a different action to that same resource.
 So instead of a `GET` against `post/4` we do a `PUT`.
-That's what separating what you're talking to (the resource/noun) from the action you're doing (the HTTP verb) is important!
+That's why separating what you're talking to (the resource/noun) from the action you're doing (the HTTP verb) is important!
 That's key to REST.

 ## Browser Caveat

-Browers behave a little strange as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they don't know how to send those requests.
+Browsers behave a little strange as it relates to `PUT`, `PATCH` and `DELETE` requests, in that they don't know how to send those requests.
 Forms that delete and edit need to be submitted via `POST` requests.

 ## Routes Overview